Early Days in Yorkshire

 As a child we used to visit my maternal grandparents in York.
 I had a fascination with taking apart their torch and playing with the battery and bulb.
 This was further stimulated when I received for Christmas an experimentation kit called Magnetricity that had lots of electrical projects.The seed was therefore sown at an early age.

 One wet Sunday afternoon, also at my grandparents, I was bored and giving my sister grief.
 My father slightly lost it and after a moments thought told me to get in the car.
-Off we went to the far side of York to visit the house and family he used to know while working as a fireman on the railway.
+Off we went to the far side of York to visit the house and family he knew.
 The owner of the house was a radio amateur (I think his call was G2BLS).
-He took us into his garage and a new world exploded in front of me.
+He took us into his radio ‘shack’ and a new world exploded in front of me.
 Centre stage was a R1155A wartime receiver with knobs and dials that transfixed me.
-My father persuaded the owner to sell it to me if I could raise the funds (£3.50 in old money).
+My father persuaded the owner to sell it to me providing I could raise the funds myself (£3.50 in old money).